cabarius/ToyBox/ToyBox/README.txt

 Current features include

+Ver 1.1.8
+    Added Dice Roll Tweaks to Cheap Tricks
+    Added friendly (Non Hostile) as a category to which you can apply tweaks

 ver 1.1.7
     Added Attack of Opportunity Disable to Cheap Tricks Can now choose Alignment in Party Editor > Stats